ckknight/escort/Readme.md

     Escort takes the approach of allowing all three URLs to work, but if it is not exactly case equivalent to the expected route, then a 301 Moved Permanently will redirect to the correct one.
 This means that if someone visits `/FOO`, they are immediately redirected to `/foo`.
 Since it is a 301, any SEO rankings should also update.

+  * Unicode-aware

+    You are fully able to have unicode parts in your URLs without harm, and you register them as if they are normal paths.
+You can also very capably accept unicode parts in the dynamic parameters as well.

   * Performance concerns